 AFTD wants our document “AFTD Guidance for State Alzheimer’s Plans” to inform all 50 U.S. states, but we need your help to get it into the right hands to have the greatest impact.
 At the first link below are some simple steps to follow to find out more about your state’s plan (or lack thereof) and who to contact to advocate for addressing the needs of people coping with FTD in your State Alzheimer’s and Related Disease Plan.
 You can also download a copy of the AFTD Guidance for State Alzheimer’s Plans from the second link.

-If you are interested in advocating for FTD to be included in your State Alzheimer’s Plan the first step is to contact AFTD’s Program Coordinator, Matt Sharp, at 267-514-7221 or by email at firstname.lastname@example.org.
-When possible Matt will connect people in the same state to each other to work together.
-Then use the lists below to determine whether or not your state has an Alzheimer’s plan.
+If you are interested in advocating for FTD to be included in your State Alzheimer’s Plan the first step is to contact AFTD’s Program Manager, Matt Sharp, at 267-514-7221 or by email at firstname.lastname@example.org.
+When possible, Matt will connect people in the same state to each other so you can work together.
+Use the lists below to determine whether or not your state has an Alzheimer’s plan.

 A) The following 30 States (listed by the year plan was released) have an Alzheimer’s and Related Disease plan.